mozilla/glean/docs/user/adding-glean-to-your-project.md

 }
 ```

-Right before the end of the same file, the Glean build script must be included.
+Right before the end of the same file, the Glean SDK build script must be included.
 This script can be referenced directly from the GitHub repo, as shown below:

 ```Groovy
 apply from: 'https://github.com/mozilla/glean/raw/v{latest-version}/glean-core/android/sdk_generator.gradle'
 ```

-> **Important:** the `{latest-version}` placeholder in the above link should be replaced with the version number of the Glean library used by the project.
+> **Important:** the `{latest-version}` placeholder in the above link should be replaced with the version number of the Glean SDK used by the project.
 For example, if version *0.34.2* is used, then the include directive becomes:

 ```Groovy